 Studies on the Entourage Effect in Full Spectrums

-What we do know, is that CBD affects THC.
+What we do know, is that CBD affects THC – to an extent.
 One neurologist by the name of Ethan Russo claims CBD might work to enhance THC’s therapeutic effects.
 His key area of evidence points to a 2010 clinical trial of Sativex (nabiximols), a botanical drug that comprises a mixture of THC and CBD extracted from cannabis…

 “The study involved 177 people experiencing pain from cancer and compared three approaches: one group of participants received a placebo, another was given a drug containing high levels of THC and a third group was treated with Sativex.
 Participants were asked to score their pain throughout the two-week study and to confirm at the end by how much their pain had lessened, if at all.
 A reduction in pain of 30% or more was considered clinically important.
 Around 40% of the people treated with Sativex reported this level of pain relief — almost twice as many as those who received either placebo or THC alone.”